ee2theipi/web_scraping/README.md

 Testing the Relation/impact of news on stock prices - (presentation)
-Note: All the files should be executed in the order they are mentioned. database file will be saved
+Note: All the files should be executed in the order they are mentioned. database file will be saved in default user directory (C:/users/admin/'database.db') maybe